 Please note the coverage offered by these extended plans does not replace basic health insurance coverage.

 Walk-in clinics have convenient hours and are located all around Victoria.
-Information for the one closest to Royal Roads can be found here.
+Information about walk-in clinics near Royal Roads can be found here.
+You can also find current clinic wait times by visiting Medimap.

 Alternative medicine includes medical practices such as Traditional Chinese medicine (TCM), Ayurveda, naturopathy and homeopathy.
 These services are not covered by MSP but may be covered by extended health plans.